rodrigomfpereira/csv-data-manager-c/README.md

-# CSV Data Manager in C (`csv-data-manager-c`)
+# CSV Data Manager in C

 Operating Systems university project developed during the second year of the Computer Engineering degree.

 > **Note:** The application's interface and console output are in Portuguese, as the project was originally developed for a Portuguese university course.
+It was a requirement for the whole code to be in a single file, otherwise I would have separated it.

 This project is a concurrent CSV data processing application written in C for Linux.
 It demonstrates process management, multithreading, inter-process communication, and synchronization while reading, processing, and manipulating CSV files.